aniketrajesh/Hackathon_2k23/README.md

-# Hackathon_2k23

-# Predition of MBTA bus delay times of route 8
+# Prediction of MBTA bus delay times of route 8

 1. The given code can be used to show a machine learning model with the use of a Streamlit app.